How Much Does a New Roof Cost?

 On the lower end of this spectrum, you’ll be getting a roof with lower quality materials, and possibly lower quality work that cuts corners.
 Choosing to move forward with low quality work will result in needing your roof replaced sooner and could even void your warranty.
 Be sure to always ask a roofing company about their insurance and liability before hiring them, to make sure you are covered in case of an accident, as well.

 Before we break down the cost of materials, let’s help you understand how roofers measure material.
 Roofers discuss the cost of material in “squares” - a ten foot by ten foot, or 100 square foot, roofing area.
-Instead of giving you estimates of the roofing cost in square feet, they will use this square measurement.
+Instead of giving you estimates of the roofing cost in square feet, they will use this square measurement, which they come up with by finding the length by the width of each roof plane and adding those measurements together.

 Cost to Replace Asphalt Three Tab Shingles